ethersphere/SWIPs/SWIPs/swip-capability-connectivity.md

 ## Test Cases

 * Connectivity correctness test for all cases and cardinalities in **Specification** above.
-* Capabilities holds the minimal sum of 3 different capabilities representing all cases
+* `Capabilities` holds the minimal sum of 3 different capabilities representing all cases

 ## Implementation

-The three bits above can be introduced to each individual Capability in the Capabilities array.
+The three bits outlined in the **Specification** can be introduced to each individual `Capability` in the `Capabilities` array.
 They can be encapsulated as a new object tentatively named `CapabilityConnectivity`:

 ```
 CapabilityConnectivity {